memfault/interrupt/_posts/2019-09-24-ble-throughput-primer.md

 3. The BLE protocol has overhead for every data payload which is sent so some time is spent sending headers, etc for data payloads

 > Fun Fact: As an antenna is used it heats up.
 As it heats up, the frequency it transmits or
 > receives at can start to drift.
-The IFS allows for simpler antenna design for BLE by giving the
+The IFS allows for simpler antenna design & stabilization
-> antenna a chance to cool down before it needs to transmit again
+> circuitry for BLE by giving the antenna a chance to cool down before it needs to transmit or
+> receive again, which helps to keep chip costs down.

 {: #ll-packet}